nasa/HyperCP/README.md

  FOR ANY PURPOSE.
 IT IS PROVIDED "AS IS" WITHOUT EXPRESS OR IMPLIED WARRANTY.
 NEITHER NASA GSFC NOR THE U.S. GOVERNMENT SHALL BE LIABLE FOR ANY DAMAGE SUFFERED BY THE USER OF THIS SOFTWARE.

+ Copyright © 2020 United States Government as represented by the Administrator of the National Aeronautics and Space Administration.
+All Rights Reserved.
 ```
 ---
+Author: Dirk Aurin, USRA @ NASA Goddard Space Flight Center <dirk.a.aurin@nasa.gov>\
+Acknowledgements: Nathan Vandenberg (PySciDON; https://ieeexplore.ieee.org/abstract/document/8121926)

 ## Requirements and Installation

-Save this entire HyperInSPACE file repository (~2.5 GB including accompanying databases) to a convenient, sensibly named directory on your computer such as yourPath/HyperInSPACE/.
-When Main.py is launched for the first time, directories will be created and databases moved into them as described below.
+Clone this repository to a convenient directory on your computer.
+When HyperInSPACE/Main.py is launched for the first time, sub-directories will be created and databases downloaded and moved into them as described below.
 No system files will be changed.

 Requires Python 3.X installed on a Linux, MacOS, or Windows computer.
-The Anaconda distribution is encouraged.
-A nice walkthrough can be found here: https://youtu.be/YJC6ldI3hWk.
-(If you are running a minimal, bootstrap distribution such as Miniconda, several additional packages may be needed including: scipy, matplotlib, pyqt5, h5py, fpdf, and requests.)
+The <a href='https://www.anaconda.com/'>Anaconda</a> distribution is encouraged.
+(If you are unfamiliar with Anaconda, a nice walkthrough can be found here: https://youtu.be/YJC6ldI3hWk.
+If you are running a minimal, bootstrap distribution such as Miniconda, several additional packages may be needed including: scipy, matplotlib, pyqt5, h5py, fpdf, and requests.)

 HDF5 data files will be read and written using the h5py module (2.9.0 at the time of writing) included in a standard Anaconda Python package.
-The Zhang et al. 2017 sky/sunglint correction also requires Xarray, which requires installation (complete instructions here: http://xarray.pydata.org/en/stable/installing.html).
+The Zhang et al. (2017) sky/sunglint correction also requires Xarray, which requires installation (complete details here: http://xarray.pydata.org/en/stable/installing.html).
 To install Xarray with Anaconda:
 ```
 prompt$ conda install xarray dask netCDF4 bottleneck
 ```
- Utilization of GMAO atmospheric models for use in the Zhang et al. 2017 glint correction and filling in environmental conditions not otherwise provided in field logs will require a user account on the NASA EARTHDATA server.
+ Utilization of <a href='https://gmao.gsfc.nasa.gov/'>GMAO</a> atmospheric models for use in the Zhang et al. (2017) glint correction and filling in environmental conditions not otherwise provided in field logs will require a user account on the <a href='https://earthdata.nasa.gov/'>NASA EARTHDATA</a> server.
 These are the same credentials used to download satellite imagery from oceancolor.gsfc.nasa.gov.
-New profiles can be created here: https://urs.earthdata.nasa.gov/users/new .
+New profiles can be created here: https://urs.earthdata.nasa.gov/users/new (but HyperInSPACE will prompt and link you when run).
 The Pysolar module (https://anaconda.org/conda-forge/pysolar) must be installed unless the raw data includes solar geometries (e.g. SolarTracker with SATNAV and associated device file as described below).
 To install Pysolar with Anaconda:
 ```
 prompt$ conda install -c conda-forge pysolar
 ```